 Labor and Human Rights

 Room & Board believes in the right for every worker to receive just compensation for work performed, sufficient to provide a respectable living for the worker and their family.
-Vendor partners must seek employment arrangements that do not cause economic insecurity for workers.
-Our vendor partners must pay workers at least the minimum compensation required by local law and provide all legally mandated benefits.
-Vendor partners must compensate workers to standards approved on the basis of collective bargaining, if applicable.
-Vendor partners shall ensure that workers of all genders and categories, such as migrant and local workers, receive the same compensation for equal jobs and skillsets.
+Vendors must seek employment arrangements that do not cause economic insecurity for workers.
+Vendors must pay workers at least the minimum compensation required by local law and provide all legally mandated benefits.
+Vendors must compensate workers to standards approved on the basis of collective bargaining, if applicable.
+Vendors shall ensure that workers of all genders and categories, such as migrant and local workers, receive the same compensation for equal jobs and skillsets.
 In addition to payment for regular hours of work, workers must be paid for overtime hours at such premium rate as is legally required, or, where such overtime laws do not exist, at least one and one-quarter (1.25) times the regular rate of pay.
 Wages are to be paid in a timely manner, on a regular basis, consistent with applicable law and in full legal tender.
 Wages shall reflect the skills and education of workers and shall refer to regular working hours.
-Vendor partners must provide accident insurance to their workers for work-related accidents and compensation for work-related accidents resulting in permanent disability, as required by law.
+Vendors must provide accident insurance to their workers for work-related accidents and compensation for work-related accidents resulting in permanent disability, as required by law.
 Where such laws do not exist, such insurance or compensation shall be provided in a manner consistent with this Code.

 Working Hours

-Room & Board’s vendor partners will not exceed prevailing national, regional, or local work hour regulations.
-Workers shall not be required to work a regular schedule of more than 48 hours per week, with up to 12 hours of overtime beyond 48 hours allowed on a voluntary basis.
-Overtime pay shall be at least one and one-quarter (1.25) times the regular rate of pay, or at such rate as is required by applicable law, and vendor partners must ensure there is no increase in occupational hazards.
+Room & Board’s vendors will not exceed prevailing national, regional, or local work hour regulations.
+Workers shall not be required to work a regular schedule of more than 48 hours per week, with up to 12 hours of overtime beyond 48 hours allowed on a voluntary basis, or the maximum legally permitted number of regularly paid hours worked per week.
+Overtime pay shall be at least one and one-quarter (1.25) times the regular rate of pay, or at such rate as is required by applicable law, and vendors must ensure there is no increase in occupational hazards.
 Employees should be allowed at least one day off per seven-day week and resting breaks in every working day unless an exception defined by a collective agreement applies.

 Nondiscrimination

-Room & Board’s vendor partners must ensure employment - including hiring, compensation, benefits, advancement, termination and retirement - is based on ability and not on beliefs or any other personal characteristics such as color, race, caste, religion, age, nationality, social or ethnic origin, sexual orientation, sex or gender, gender identity or expression, HIV, marital status, pregnancy, political affiliation, military service (veterans), union membership, disability or any other status or characteristic that is not related to the individual’s merit or the inherent requirements of the job, or is otherwise protected by applicable law.
-Vendor partners shall take adequate steps to ensure that workers do not face harassment or discipline based on the personal characteristics outlined above.
+Room & Board’s vendors must ensure employment - including hiring, compensation, benefits, advancement, termination and retirement - is based on ability and not on beliefs or any other personal characteristics such as color, race, caste, religion, age, nationality, social or ethnic origin, sexual orientation, sex or gender, gender identity or expression, HIV, marital status, pregnancy status, political affiliation, military service (veterans), union membership, disability or any other status or characteristic that is not related to the individual’s merit or the inherent requirements of the job, or is otherwise protected by applicable law.
+Vendors shall take adequate steps to ensure that workers do not face discrimination, harassment, or discipline based on the personal characteristics outlined above.
 For female employees, pregnancy tests must not be a condition of the employment.
 In addition, workers will not be forced to use contraception.

 Freedom of Association

-Room & Board’s vendor partners shall respect the legal rights of employees to join or to refrain from joining worker organizations, including trade unions.
-Vendor partners shall not discriminate against employees based on their membership or lack thereof in any worker organization.
-Vendor partners must allow workers access to their representatives in the workplace.
-When operating in countries where trade union activity is not allowed, vendor partners shall allow workers to freely elect colleague representatives who can discuss workplace issues with management.
-As permitted by applicable law, vendor partners have the right to establish favorable employment conditions and to maintain effective employee communication programs as a means of promoting positive employee relations that make employees view third-party representation as unnecessary.
+Room & Board’s vendors shall respect the legal rights of employees to join or to refrain from joining worker organizations, including trade unions.
+Vendors shall not discriminate or retaliate against employees based on their membership or lack thereof in any worker organization.
+Vendors must allow workers access to their representatives in the workplace.
+When operating in countries where trade union activity is not allowed, vendors shall allow workers to freely elect colleague representatives who can discuss workplace issues with management.
+As permitted by applicable law, vendors have the right to establish favorable employment conditions and to maintain effective employee communication programs as a means of promoting positive employee relations that make employees view third-party representation as unnecessary.

 Health and Safety

-Room & Board’s vendor partners will provide their employees with a safe and healthy workplace in compliance with all applicable laws and regulations.
-Where laws and regulations result in weak worker protection or carry weak enforcement, vendor partners must comply with international standards for worker protection.
-Consistent with these obligations, Room & Board’s vendor partners must develop and implement effective programs that detect, assess, avoid, and respond to new or newly identified hazards in order to prevent accidents, injuries, and illnesses associated with work.
+Room & Board’s vendors will provide their employees with a safe and healthy workplace in compliance with all applicable laws and regulations.
+Where laws and regulations result in weak worker protection or carry weak enforcement, vendors must comply with international standards for worker protection.
+Consistent with these obligations, Room & Board’s vendors must develop and implement effective programs and policies that detect, assess, avoid, and respond to new or newly identified hazards in order to prevent accidents, injuries, and illnesses associated with work.
+General and industry-specific procedures and safeguards include those relating to: health and safety inspections; equipment maintenance; maintenance of facilities; worker training covering the hazards typically encountered in their scope of work; and documentation and recordkeeping.
 Vulnerable individuals such as young workers, pregnant individuals or those who have recently given birth, and persons with disabilities shall receive additional protection as appropriate and as required by law.
-Vendor partners shall provide or facilitate adequate occupational medical assistance in cases of worker injury or illness.
-Vendor partners shall ensure access to drinking water and clean eating, cooking, food storage, and break areas.
-Vendor partners must provide effective Personal Protective Equipment (PPE) to all workers at no cost.
-Where housing is provided to employees, vendor partners must provide the same standard of health and safety as the workplace.
+Vendors shall provide or facilitate adequate occupational medical assistance in cases of worker injury or illness.
+Vendors shall ensure access to drinking water and clean eating, cooking, food storage, and break areas.
+Vendors must provide effective Personal Protective Equipment (PPE) to all workers at no cost.
+Where housing is provided to employees, vendors must provide the same standard of health and safety as the workplace.

 Compliance with All Applicable Employment and Labor Laws